 The mid-50s is associate with the mid-life crisis.
 People begin to realize they are not going to live forever, they see their health decline, they are caring for ill parents, and still have well-founded concerns with their kids.
 Many times a loss of a job occurs during this time, and marital issues become more common.

 Basically, the mid-50s is a period where people are squeezed and pulled at the same time in all directions.
-They have less time for themselves which can contribute to loneliness.
+They have less time for themselves which can contribute to feelings of seclusion.

 The Health Consequences of Loneliness

-There are many health consequences related to loneliness.
+There are many health consequences related to feeling lonely.
 These include:

 - Depression and suicide.